Wednesday, December 10, 2008

 The Substance Abuse and Mental Health Administration reports that almost two and a half million people initiate use of marijuana each year, more than half of them 12- to 17-year-old children.
 And many of these people will go on to use other addictive drugs.
 The director of CASA, Joseph Califano, reports that “Twelve- to seventeen-year-old children who used marijuana were eighty-five times more likely to use cocaine” than those who did not.

-“A certain number of young people who start abusing drugs early will wind up addicted and in need of rehabilitation,” commented Derry Hallmark, Director of Admissions and a Certified Chemical Dependency Counselor at Narconon Arrowhead.
+“A certain number of young people who start abusing drugs early will wind up addicted and in need of rehabilitation,” commented Derry Hallmark, Director of Admissions at Narconon Arrowhead.

 To read the rest of this article, please go to: Drug Abuse by Teens or visit the Narconon website.